DRFMacKay/KLFapp/README.md

 intended to be using minimal additional libraries

+last minute catch of incidental use of KFL vs KLF in app, will be corrected in theoretical future version with styling patch

 **at the moment back-end and front-end must be started seperately following below**

 back-end: